thais-correia/thais-correia/README.md

 - 🌎 I’m currently working on GIS at a urban mobility app.
 - 🌱 I’m currently learning geoprocessing and remote sensing techniques, data science and programming languages.
 - 👯 I’m looking to collaborate with colleagues who have doubts in the ​​geoprocessing field and its automation processes.
-- 🤔 I’m looking for help with GIS development.
+- 🤔 I’m looking for help with GIS Development and Big Geospatial Data.
 - 💻 Knowledge in: QGIS, ArcGIS, Google Earth Engine, GeoServer, ElasticSearch, PostGIS, Microsoft Office, Python, R and Javascript languages.
 - 💬 Ask me about GIS, remote sensing and python.
 - 📫 How to reach me: you can send me a message on LinkedIn.